Inamarie84/Semester-Project-1---Ina-Forseth/README.md

 ## Description

 This is my Semester Project 1 assignment @ [Noroff - School of technology and digital media](https://www.noroff.no/).
 I created a website for an interactive science museum.
-The museum is called the Community Science Museum, and the target audience are children aged 7-15 as well as families with children.
+The museum is called the Community Science Museum, and the target audience are children aged, 7-15 as well as families with children.

 ## Project Brief